vrugtehagel/yozo.ooo/src/docs/live/link/index.md

 : A [live](/docs/live/) variable to bind to.
 It must be settable.

 `callback`{arg}
 : A callback function calculating a value.
 The callback is re-run synchronously whenever any of its live dependencies change.
 The function should not be `async`{js}.
-Live variables linked in this way are read-only in the same way as when using an `options`{arg} object without `set` key.
+Live variables linked in this way are read-only in the same way as when using an `options`{arg} object without `set`{js} key.

 `element`{arg}
 : An `HTMLElement`{js}.
 Generally, either an `<input>`{html} or `<textarea>`{html}, but any element that has a `.value`{js} property and dispatches an `input`{str} event whenever said property changes is accepted (including custom elements themselves).